na018/vue_basics_tut/README.md

 ## ToDo
 In src/components/userAdminComponents/UserCard.vue:
 1. |KB-2| implement UserCard with `<v-list-tile-avatar><v-list-tile-content>` as shown in the image below
-2. |KB-2| get User Object _onePerson_ from parent component throw the props attribute
+2. |KB-2| get User Object _onePerson_ from parent component through the props attribute

 in src/components/pages/UserAdmin.vue: